dradhikari/dradhikari/README.md

-# Dilip Adhikari

 Hey there! 👋 I'm Dilip Adhikari, a graduate student at the University of North Carolina, Greensboro, with a passion for data analysis and visualization.
 Welcome to my GitHub profile!

 ---

-## 🚀 About Me
+## About Me

 🎓 Graduate Student at UNC Greensboro
 💼 Data Enthusiast
 🌱 Exploring new technologies and tools
-✨ Interested in aviation data analysis and HR analytics
+✨ Interested in Big Data and Machine Learning

 ---